Program Overview & Phases

 Phase three is intended to assist clients in understanding how their thinking contributes to the quality of their lives as it forms and stimulates emotion and behaviour.
 The client will develop the skills required to change their more harmful thoughts and regulate uncomfortable emotions.
 Clients are encouraged to reflect deeply on how these aspects of their lives contributed to and maintained their addictions and the choices they made.
 This will assist clients in building resilience along with the process of living in a supportive community.
 The overarching theme of Phase three evolves from the examination of thoughts and the perceptions of events and situations and how the creation of a narrative can support or create barriers in achieving a balanced lifestyle.

 Transition Phase consists of developing plans to address the individual needs and goals as they move towards graduation and back to their community.
 These plans address safety planning in the event of potential relapse, development of supportive networks, and referrals to aftercare professionals as needed.
 Clients can attend to the resolution of fines and other obstacles to employment, they have opportunities to attend supportive recovery meetings in town, to propose field trips and to be included in service-oriented activities in the community of Prince George.

 This phase facilitates skill development in areas such as financial responsibility, mindfulness and stress management, applications for housing, employment, and educational opportunities and funding.
 Ongoing discussion and follow through on goal setting teach and reinforce personal responsibilities and actions.

 The basic phase work for all clients is supplemented in a variety of ways.
 Yoga classes, taught by a certified instructor, are optional four times per week, and no prior experienced is required.
 A variety of peer-led groups and speaker nights occur each evening.
-Other self-directed cultural activities are supported and encouraged throughout the year, including Aboriginal Day activities and celebrations.
+Other self-directed cultural activities are supported and encouraged, including Aboriginal Day activities and celebrations.